Dionysiaca: Contents

 The end of the games brings the mourning to an end.
-In a dream, Eris drives Dionysus to war.
+In a dream, Iris drives Dionysus to war.
 Methe, Botrys and their servant Pithos ("Wine-jar") join the Bacchic forces.
 They arrive in Arabia, where king Lycurgus has been stirred to fight by Hera.
 At the same time Hera deludes Dionysus with a false dream, in which Hermes counsels Dionysus to approach Lycurgus peaceably and without weapons.
 Lycurgus attacks Dionysus and the Bacchantes with a massive pole-axe.
 Dionysus jumps into the sea where he is entertained and consoled by Nereus.
 In his warlike paroxysm Lycurgus even attacks the sea and provokes the gods.